You’re curious as to whether you can make money entering competitions online…..!?

-After several years comping and winning some awesome prizes… I pretty much gave up for around 2 years.
+After several years comping and winning thousands value wise in some amazing prizes… I pretty much gave up entirely for around 2 years.

-That’s because I wanted to find a more sustainable and long term way to make money online and I just didn’t have the time, (or the drive) to enter competitions anymore.
+That’s because I wanted to find a more sustainable and long term way to make money online and I was beginning to lack the enthusiasm to enter the amount of competitions that I had previously.

 I’ve only recently returned to it within the last month…. but no where near to the scale that I used to.